Tropicana’s 2009 packaging redesign failure is in my eyes one of the most interesting case studies about branding

 If you want to redesign your product’s packaging, make sure you do not change everything at once.
 The changes need to be done progressively to ensure the consumer will still recognize the brand.

-Of course, this only applies for successful brands such as Tropicana.
+Of course, this only applies to successful brands such as Tropicana.
 If your brand and product are not doing well, a total rebrand can be a good solution to save the product on the market.
 In fact, we’ve seen many cases (Herbal Essences comes to mind) in which significant packaging changes have driven sales.

 - Packaging is the silent salesman

-Packaging is the last communication element brands have with consumers on the purchasing decision process.
+Packaging is the last communication element brands have with consumers in the purchasing decision process.
 Its design and content are essential to the brand because it will influence the consumer’s decision at the last minute.
-Tropicana’s consumers didn’t recognize or like the new product design, and therefore decided not to purchase it.
+Tropicana’s consumers didn’t recognize or like the new product design and therefore decided not to purchase it.

 - Advertising and Packaging Design have different communication rules

 Advertising and packaging design are very different communication tools.

 - Through advertising, companies have more time and support to communicate emotions and new values.
 The mission of advertising is to inform and communicate sensations that will last in the long-term.
 It is a more flexible communication support over time.

 - Through packaging design, companies need to communicate in a more direct, clear, and identifiable manner, as the consumer is about to make its final purchase decision.

 Of course, packaging and advertising strategies should always be in line, as with any marketing activity in general.
-However, there are some communication codes to each domain that need to be respected.
+However, there are some communication codes for each domain that need to be respected.
 In the case of Tropicana, the packaging codes weren’t, and this caused the failure of the new design.